 Ken Wilbur, a notable master of transpersonal psychology, wrote his first book, The Spectrum of Consciousness.
 He equates the essence of human awareness .To a rainbow spectrum, starting with shadow and progressing through.
 Self, mind, and soul, and finally spiritual perfection.

-Ken Wilbur’s extraordinary inductive research ability merges psychology, psychotherapy, mysticism, and spiritual cultivation of eastern and western religions.
+Ken Wilbur’s extraordinary inductive research ability merges psychotherapy, mysticism, psychology concepts and spiritual cultivation of eastern and western religions.

 Bill Bryson’s convenient time encompassing practically everything should be the first stop for anybody seeking literature that will make them wiser.
 Bryson sets out to speak and learn with .

 Some of the finest brains in the world .In order to broaden his understanding.
 Bryson’s amusing travels into the limits of depravity knowledge.
 Which include the big bang hypothesis, the emergence of civilization, and everything in between, are not to be miss.

 Books That Will Make You Smarter Cosmos By Carl Sagan

 This gorgeously designed book, divided into 13 parts .That correspond to each episode of the Cosmos television series.
 Examines nearly 15 billion years of evolution across the cosmos.

 It explores the origins of scientific knowledge and exploration, as well as the evolution of science and civilization across time.
 It also speculates on the future of scientific activities and what we might anticipate from future generations.
 The book also examines the achievements of some of history’s most famous and significant scientists.
 Dissolving their achievements in an easy-to-understand manner and demonstrating how their work has influenced scientific discoveries and society today.